 History of the J.L.
-Hudson Company and the Hudson‑Webber Foundation
+Hudson Company and The Hudson Webber Foundation

-In 1881, Joseph L. Hudson, who had emigrated from England as a child, opened a small men’s and boys’ store in Detroit called the J. L. Hudson Company, which grew to be the city’s largest department store.
+1881 - Joseph L. Hudson, who had emigrated from England as a child, opens a small men’s and boys’ store in Detroit called the J. L. Hudson Company, which grew to be the city’s largest department store.
 While growing his business, Hudson developed a strong commitment to Detroit’s charities, civic boards and committees.